tdorssers/TeslaPy/README.md

 | `battery_list()` | returns a list of Battery objects |
 | `solar_list()` | returns a list of SolarPanel objects |

 The `Vehicle` class extends `dict` and stores vehicle data returned by the Owner API, which is a pull API.
-The `get_vehicle_summary()`, `get_vehicle_data()` and `get_latest_vehicle_data()` calls update the `Vehicle` instance, merging data.
+The `get_vehicle_summary()` and `get_vehicle_data()` calls update the `Vehicle` instance, merging data.
 The streaming API pushes vehicle data on-change after subscription.
 The `stream()` method takes an optional argument, a callback function that is called with one argument, a dict holding the changed data.
 The `Vehicle` object is always updated with the pushed data.
 If there are no changes within 10 seconds, the vehicle stops streaming data.
 The `stream()` method has two more optional arguments to control restarting.
 Additionally, the class implements the following methods:

 | Call | Online | Description |
 | --- | --- | --- |